marcstreeter/boke/src/content/posts/bluesky-comments.md

 * No comments at all?
 Clean and simple, but you lose the conversations.
 Some of my favorite discoveries came from comment threads that went in unexpected directions.

-I'd been using Bluesky more and really enjoying it.
+I've been a Bluesky user for a while.
 Recently, the community has been feeling healthier than Twitter ever did, the API is designed, and this decentralized approach means I don't necessarily have to be beholden to a single company.
 People have been doing some interesting things with Bluesky, like on-protocol blog content and using Bluesky comments as a comment system.
 Why not do some of that for myself?

 ## Why Bluesky Actually Makes Sense